rescrv/HyperDex/man/hyperdex.1.md

 # AUTHOR

-HyperDex started as a project at Cornell University and is currently maintained by Robert Escriva and the HyperDex community.
+HyperDex is an open source project started by Cornell University and currently maintained by Cornell University and United Networks, LLC.
 For a complete list of contributors, see the AUTHORS file included in the HyperDex distribution.

 # REPORTING BUGS